relay-tools/react-router-relay/README.md

 ## Usage

-Apply the `useRelay` router middleware, then define Relay queries and render callbacks for each of your routes:
+Apply the `useRelay` router middleware, pass in a Relay environment to `<Router>`, then define Relay queries and render callbacks for each of your routes:

 ```js
 import useRelay from 'react-router-relay';